ShawnMcCool/vagrant-chef/README.md

 - Read the Vagrant file and uncomment / modify where appropriate

+- (optional) Add this entry to hosts file

+    10.10.10.10 app.local

+# Running the Application

 - Start up Vagrant

     $ vagrant up

-- (optional) Add this entry to hosts file

-    10.10.10.10 app.local

-- Wait until Vagrant / Chef are done, then in your browser http://app.local/
+- Wait until Vagrant / Chef are done, then in your browser http://app.local/ or http://10.10.10.10

+# Stopping the Application

+You have the choice of either...
+Supending the application (takes a small bit more disk space). **Recommended**

+    $ vagrant suspend

+or.. you can halt the box (saves like 200meg?) but requires you to start it all up again.
+(You don't have to rebuild the VM)

+    $ vagrant halt

+# Making changes to the configuration

+If configurations change you can simply run:

+    $ vagrant reload

+It will then apply your changes to the Vagrantfile or cookbooks.

+# Sources

+Add list of people whose work I've stolen.